CrunchyData/pgmonitor/hugo/content/grafana/_index.md

 ### Datasource & Dashboard Provisioning

-Grafana 5.x provides the ability to automatically provision datasources and dashboards via configuration files instead of having to manually import them either through the web interface or the API.
+Grafana provides the ability to automatically provision datasources and dashboards via configuration files instead of having to manually import them either through the web interface or the API.
 Note that provisioned dashboards can no longer be directly edited and saved via the web interface.
 See the Grafana documentation for how to edit/save provisioned dashboards: http://docs.grafana.org/administration/provisioning/#making-changes-to-a-provisioned-dashboard.
 If you'd like to customize these dashboards, we recommend first adding them via provisioning then saving them with a new name.
 You can then either manage them via the web interface or add them to the provisioning system.

 The extras package takes care of putting all these files in place.
-If you did not use the crunchy package to install grafana, see the additional instructions above.
+If you did not use the crunchy package to install Grafana, see the additional instructions above.
 Once that is done, the only additional setup that needs to be done is to set the "provisioning" option in the `grafana.ini` to point to the top level directory if it hasn't been done already.
 If you're upgrading from Grafana 4.x to 5.x, you will have to add the "provisioning" option to the `[paths]` section of the `grafana.ini` file.
 Once that is done, just restart grafana and all datasources and dashboards should appear.

 ```ini
 [paths]